Back to blog

 one user request can become 8 downstream attempts

-This is called a retry storm.
+This is a retry storm.

-A retry budget contains it:
+A retry budget holds it in bounds:

 import random